RaphaeleL/PersonDetection/README.md

-# Person Detection with YoloV3 and YoloV3-Tiny for the IW276 Autonome Systeme Labor
+# Person Detection with YoloV3(-Tiny) and PyTorch for the IW276 Autonome Systeme Labor

 This Code is an YoloV3 Person Detection in PyTorch.
 It works on every common OS.